tonyvu2014/servistory/README.md

 # Description

-A serveless customer workflow management and communication system for machenic workshop.
+A customer workflow management and communication system for machenic workshop.

-Backend is built with nodejs.
+Backend is built with nodejs deployed to AWS Lambda as serverless functions.

 This frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).